Student IT Policy

-A. To remain competitive, better serve and provide our students with the best tools to do their academic work, Cisco Junior College makes available to our students access to one or more forms of electronic media and services, which may include computers, e-mail, telephones, voicemail, fax machines, external electronic bulletin boards, wire services, online services, intranet, Internet and the World Wide Web.
+A. To remain competitive, better serve and provide our students with the best tools to do their academic work, Cisco College makes available to our students access to one or more forms of electronic media and services, which may include computers, e-mail, telephones, voicemail, fax machines, online services, intranet, and the Internet.

 SECTION TWO - PROHIBITED COMMUNICATIONS